-5 Recommended Micro SD Memory Cards | Kindle Fire HD
+Recommended SD Cards For Kindle Fire HD

 If you’re looking for memory cards to use with your Kindle Fire, then A2 cards are the best choice due to their improved performance when running applications.
 The Sandisk Extreme A2 and Sandisk Extreme Pro A2 cards are popular choices and show similar performance results in the Kindle Fire.
-However, bear in mind that the price of these two cards may vary, so it’s worth considering this before making a decision.
+However, bear in mind that the price of these two cards may vary, so it’s worth considering this before deciding.

 Sandisk Extreme Pro A2 128GB Micro SD Memory Card